keyeswiki/TEMPTEST/docs/index.md

 The ESP32 coding box integrates 16 sensors and modules, including LED, button, 1.3 inch OLED display, photoresistor, sound sensor, speaker, temperature and humidity sensor as well as pressure sensor.
 Thus, the box can be matched with interesting experiments.
 In this tutorial, we provide 36 projects, like small lamp, automatic window, sound control light, compass, and environmental monitoring.

-Each project contains two programming methods: MicroPython and KidsBlock Desktop graphical programming.
-The latter only need to build up code blocks so is conducive to the initial training of programming thinking.
+Each project contains three programming methods: MicroPython, KidsBlock Desktop graphical programming which only need to build up code blocks, and another online wireless graphical programming which is much easier.
+So this kit is helpful for the initial cultivation of programming thinking.

 ## 2. Features